 Furthermore, reading will help you in finding good ways to formulate your ideas and help you structure your information in the right order.
-You can also learn this playfully with Amazon’s Alexa, another great tool to get all set fast!
+So you can also learn for your GED playfully with Amazon’s Alexa, another great tool to get all set fast!

-Reading novels can be a great help to boost your writing skills, and reading articles is helpful to learn how to structure different sorts of information more effectively and clearly.
+Reading novels can be a great help to boost your writing skills, and reading articles is helpful for learning how to structure different sorts of information more effectively and clearly.

 Write, write, and write more

 It will be very helpful if you take some time every day to write a little bit.
 Not only will you improve your writing skills by practicing every day, but you also will discover how to write faster and more naturally.

 Be proud of your work and make it readable, and don’t get lazy just because nobody will be grading or judging your work; just try to pay attention to good grammar, correct spelling, and punctuation.

 Of course, you can use spelling and grammar checkers, but remember that we may have become a little spoiled and lazy by using these clever devices.